 A developer needs capital to fund land acquisition, construction, and all soft and hard costs associated with a real estate project.
 In the absence of an unlimited bank account, they have three options: debt financing, equity financing, or a combination.

 Debt financing is accomplished through borrowing.
 Usually, this: (i) means a higher ratio of investment via debt capital as opposed to equity capital; (ii) allows for tax-deductible interest (i.e., the interest paid on debt is a business expense and is deductible); and (iii) utilizes leverage to increase the return to equity owners.

 Leverage is using borrowed money (debt) to amplify or increase potential returns from a project.
 It allows a developer to multiply buying power in the marketplace.
 So, for example, if the project costs $100, the developer could get 10 investors to chip in $10 each.
 They each own one tenth of the project.
 When finished, let’s presume the project will be worth 133.00.
 Now, each investor’s share is worth 13.30!
 Well the developer knows banks are in the business of lending money so the developer (and his investors!) know the bank will come in for $60 of the cost of the project!
 Whoo – woo!
 The investors only have to put in $40!
 So, for $40 the equity investors have $100 of brick and mortar.
 But once the building is finished those $40 investors will have building worth $133.00!
 That’s not bad.
 If we were to increase the amount of indebtedness by another $20, the investors would only have to put up $20!
 Now for $20 you get a building worth $133.
 That’s how leverage works!
 The more debt you “lever” into a project, the less equity you need; the smaller the equity requirement, the greater the return on that equity!

 Equity financing refers to selling part of the project to investors who then become equity owners in the project.
 Equity holders generally get paid last, after any debt holders, so it is natural to expect a higher rate of return given this higher risk.
-Given more risk to an investor, the cost of equity, or in other words the return expected from an equity investment, is generally highest — except in the case where the developer is able to keep equity for itself and benefit from owning more rather than less.
+Given more risk to an equity investor, the cost of equity, or in other words the return expected from an equity investment, is generally highest — except in the case where the developer is able to keep equity for itself and benefit from owning more rather than less.
 The only time a developer has to share ownership of a project is when the developer needs more equity.

 There are three ways to fund a real estate project: debt, equity, or a combination.